Daboss7173/Daboss7173.github.io/README.md

   Huh?
 The current version?
 This isn't Old Prodigy!
 Well - maybe not, but it is THE Prodigy, it is more Prodigy than any of these versions.
 The full-game experience is to be experienced there.
 There is no other version of Prodigy with fully-fledged multiplayer.
 There is no other version with fully functional leaderboards.
-There is no other version with the intricately designed education system.
+There is no other version with the intricately designed education system, and there is no other version that consistently gets updated by a dedicated team of truly wonderful people.
 For that, you need to play Prodigy, as it is now.

 In case you don't know how to get there somehow, here's the link: https://sso.prodigygame.com/game/login/